Virginia Security Deposit Laws

 7. Change of Property Ownership

-In case the property’s ownership changes hands while a lease subsists, the incoming landlord will inherit the outgoing landlord’s responsibility to refund the tenant’s deposit after the lease ends.
+In case the property’s ownership changes hands while a lease subsists, the incoming Virginia landlord will inherit the outgoing landlord’s responsibility to refund the tenant’s deposit after the lease ends.

 Conclusion